asaravia-butler/OSDR_Tutorials/source/pages/guides/use_the_osdr_public_aws_s3_bucket.md

 Before you can start working with OSDR data using the AWS CLI, you need to install it on your system.
 Follow these steps to install the AWS CLI:

-1. Open a terminal window
+1. Open a terminal window.
-2. Visit the [AWS CLI installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for detailed steps
+2. Visit the [AWS CLI installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for detailed steps.
-3. Once the AWS CLI is installed, you're ready to start exploring OSDR data programmatically
+3. Once the AWS CLI is installed, you're ready to start exploring OSDR data programmatically.

 ## Exploring OSDR Data